FixelAlgorithmsTeam/FixelCourses/InstallMicroMamba.md

 One way to define a specification is using a [Conda Format YAML file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).

 > [!NOTE]
-> Each course defines it own environment file.
+> Each course defines its own environment file.
 > For example the `AI Program 2024_12` has [AI Program 2024_12 `EnvConda.yml`](./AIProgram/2024_12/EnvConda.yml).

-> [!TIP]
-> The `micromamba` command can replace `conda` in most commands.
-> Yet there are subtle differences as described in [Micromamba User Guide](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

 1. Download the Environment Specification File
    Download the environment file specific to the course.